aap122/WHSTechNotes/journal.md

 speed sensor.
 The speed sensor lets you control how fast you are going.The speed will maintain in any direction if controlled there.

+# September 9, 2024
+The instructions were clear.The instructions were easy to follow because they were open on a seperate tab.

 # September 10, 2024
 example